Signs you're being watched at work

 Some companies use more tools than just tracking your correspondence and task monitoring.
 They watch your every move: the websites you visit and how much time you spend on them, how often you get distracted, and even your facial expressions.

 Although there is no proof that these tools lead to better productivity, you as an employee don't have much of a choice.
-You either stick to work-related tasks using a company computer or look for another job where the boss is less obsessed with employee monitoring.
+You either stick to work-related tasks using a company computer or look for another job where the boss is less obsessed with monitoring.

 Control your social media activity